keystonejs/keystone/.changeset/forty-stingrays-destroy.md

 '@keystone-6/core': patch
 ---

-Hide the clear button if is-required is true for segmented-control
+Changes segmented control to not show a clear button if `isRequired` is set